KevinSpigel/ecommerceBackEnd/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Starting project

+run `npm start` on a terminal located in project's root directory to start the project.

+run `npm run start:dev` on a terminal located in project's root directory to start project on `development` mode.

 ## Testing